Updated January 2019

-Next, the DEIK, Dibea, BLACK+DECKER, and the Eufy HomeVac all earned a 6 out of 10 for their above average performance in our Ease of Use metric.
-The Eufy, Dibea, and the BLACK+DECKER both have a high and low power cleaning mode, but the BLACK+DECKER also has the additional option to turn off the rotating brush — a rarity for these products.
-The Deik only has a single cleaning mode and no option to adjust the brush speed.
+Next, the Eureka PowerPlush, the DEIK, the Dibea, and the BLACK+DECKER, all earned a 6 out of 10 for their above average performance in our Ease of Use metric.
+The Dibea and the BLACK+DECKER both have a high and low power cleaning mode, but the BLACK+DECKER also has the additional option to turn off the rotating brush — a rarity for these products.
+The PowerPlush and the Deik only have a single cleaning mode and neither have an option to adjust the brush speed.

-However, the BLACK+DECKER did somewhat poorly in our edge cleaning test, leaving a noticeable strip of rice behind and requiring the use of a special attachment.
-The Eufy delivered a markedly better performance, matching the V8.
+However, the BLACK+DECKER and the PowerPlush did somewhat poorly in our edge cleaning test, leaving a noticeable strip of rice behind and requiring the use of a special attachment.

-The Deik and Dibea are about average at cleaning edges, failing to perform as well as the Eufy, but outperforming the BLACK+DECKER.
+The Deik and Dibea are about average at cleaning edges, doing a bit better than the BLACK+DECKER and significantly better than the PowerPlush.

-The Deik did much better, reaching further than both and matching the 37" of the top models.
+The Deik and the PowerPlush did much better, reaching almost twice that of the BLACK+DECKER and matching the 37"+ of the top performers.

-The Dibea is right on its heels, reaching only about 3" less than the Deik.
+The Dibea reached almost as far, reaching only about 3" less than the Deik and the PowerPlush.

-This quartet all have swivel steering, though it is much more limited on the Eufy.
-While the Dibea has more swivel range than the Eufy, it is much harder to maneuver, tending to oversteer constantly.
+These four vacuums all have swivel steering, though they aren't as limited like the Hoover.
+While the Dibea has a good swivel range, it is much harder to maneuver, tending to oversteer constantly.
 This made the Dibea much more frustrating to use around obstacles, hurting its score.

-The Dibea is the quietest of this group, followed by the Eufy and the BLACK+DECKER.
+The Dibea is the quietest of this group, followed by the Eureka and then the BLACK+DECKER.
 The Deik is definitely on the loud side, being one of the noisiest vacuums that we have tested.